sankalp-12/gsoc-2023/proposal.md

 ## 3. Implementation

 A new tool named ***cc-analyser*** (Container Checkpoint Analyser) will be created as a new library in the [checkpointctl](https://github.com/checkpoint-restore/checkpointctl) repository.
-This basic library will consist of standalone files for each of the analysis operation intended to be provided.
+This basic library will consist of standalone files for each of the analysis operations intended to be provided.
 By leveraging the concept of interfaces in Go, a ***common worker agent*** will be able to call all operation functions.
 This interface can simply be extended in the future to add new functionalities to ***cc-analyser***.

 ![Analyser and AnalyserService types](./analyser.jpg "Analyser and AnalyserService types")